Scalable Signed Exponential Random Graph Models under Local Dependence: Exponential Random Graph Model for Signed Networks under Local Dependence

 The probability of observing the network $\by$, given the block structure $\bz$, is then a product of the probabilities for the within-block and between-block sub-networks, the former running over all individual blocks, the latter over all unordered pairs of distinct blocks.
 This yields the following factorization for network $\by \in \mathcal{Y}$:}

 In many large networks, edge dependencies are local rather than global: nodes are unlikely to be aware of all others' ties, making global dependence assumptions implausible.
 We therefore restrict dependence to disjoint subpopulations of nodes, or blocks.
 This approach follows earlier work on binary networks that models local dependence via latent block structures \citep{schweinberger2015local}.
 However, extending this idea to non-binary data, such as signed networks, is non-trivial.
-Our primary contribution is a class of signed network models that incorporate local dependence.

 We model local dependence through a latent block structure $\bZ$, which groups nodes into unobserved communities that govern local interaction patterns.
 Given this block structure, the probability of observing a network $\by$ decomposes into two components: one capturing complex dependencies within blocks, and another describing between-block interactions assumed to be independent.
 This decomposition reflects modular structure commonly observed in real networks and enables efficient, parallel computation.
 This yields the following factorization for network $\by \in \mathcal{Y}$: